georgewallace/elasticsearch/docs/reference/elasticsearch/rest-apis/search-suggesters.md

 }
 ```

+%  TEST[setup:messages]

+%  TEST[s/^/PUT my-index-000001\/_mapping\n{"properties":{"user":{"properties":{"id":{"type":"keyword"}}}}}\n/]

-The following suggest response example includes the suggestion response for `my-suggest-1` and `my-suggest-2`.
+The below suggest response example includes the suggestion response for `my-suggest-1` and `my-suggest-2`.
 Each suggestion part contains entries.
 Each entry is effectively a token from the suggest text and contains the suggestion entry text, the original start offset and length in the suggest text and if found an arbitrary number of options.

 ```console-result
 {